LEGACY PORTRAIT PREP GUIDE

 Embrace the Experience

 Nerves are Normal: It's completely normal to feel a bit nervous before a photoshoot—most of us do!
 Remember, this is a new experience, and those nerves are just a sign that you care about the outcome.
-Trust in the process, and know that I’ll be there to guide you every step of the way, giving you all the space you need to work through your nervous energy.
+Know that I’ll be there to guide you every step of the way, giving you all the space you need to work through your nervous energy.

 Positive Affirmations: Before your session, spend a few moments focusing on positive affirmations.
 Remind yourself of your beauty, strength, and confidence.